TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Author Contributions

 \section{Author Contributions}

 T.L. and W.X. designed this study.
 T.L., W.X., and H.Q. ran all the experiments.
-H.W., P.H., M.D. performed human evaluation.
+H.W., P.H., M.D., M.K., and A.G.T. performed human evaluation.
 All authors involved in writing and reviewing.
 H.Z. supervised this study.